 The Committee shall:

-- review and evaluate the external auditors, including the lead partner’s performance and make a recommendation to the Board as to the appointment or re-appointment of the external auditors, ensuring that such auditors are participants in good standing pursuant to applicable securities laws;
+- at least annually, review and evaluate the external auditors, including the lead partner’s performance and make a recommendation to the Board as to the appointment or re-appointment of the external auditors, ensuring that such auditors are participants in good standing pursuant to applicable securities laws;

 - consider and make a recommendation to the Board as to the compensation of the external auditors;

-- review and approve the annual audit plan of the external auditors, including any material changes thereto;
+- at least annually, review and approve the annual audit plan of the external auditors, including any material changes thereto;

-- oversee the work of the external auditors engaged for the purpose of preparing or issuing an auditor’s report or performing other audit, review or attest services, including the resolution of any disagreements between management and the external auditors;
+- ensure that the external auditor reports directly to the Committee and oversee the work of the external auditors engaged for the purpose of preparing or issuing an auditor’s report or performing other audit, review or attest services, including the resolution of any disagreements between management and the external auditors;

 - review and discuss with the external auditors all significant relationships that the external auditors and their affiliates have with the Corporation and their affiliates in order to determine the external auditors’ independence, including, without limitation, (a) requesting, receiving and reviewing, on a periodic basis, a formal written statement from the external auditors delineating all relationships that may reasonably be thought to bear on the independence of the external auditors with respect to the Corporation, (b) discussing with the external auditors any disclosed relationships or services that the external auditors believe may affect the objectivity and independence of the external auditors, and (c) recommending that the Board take appropriate action in response to the external auditors’ report to satisfy itself of the external auditors’ independence;